 David Foster Net Worth

-David Foster net worth: David Foster is a Canadian musician, record producer, composer, singer, songwriter and arranger who has a net worth of $90 million.
-Over the course of his career, he has helped to discover musical talents such as Michael Buble, Josh Groban, and Charice Pempengco, now known as Jake Zyrus.
+David Foster net worth: David Foster is a Canadian musician, record producer, composer, singer, songwriter and arranger who has a net worth of $150 million.
+Over the course of his career, he has helped to discover musical talents such as Michael Buble, Josh Groban, Celine Dion and others.
 Foster has also produced some of the most well-known artists like Mariah Carey, Whitney Houston, Celine Dion, Andrea Bocelli, Chicago and Toni Braxton.
 Some of his other credits include producing for Madonna, Air Supply and the late pop legend Michael Jackson.
 He has been awarded with 16 Grammys from his 47 nominations.
+He's been responsible for selling over 500 million albums for the artists he has worked with through the years.

 Early Life: David Walter Foster was born on November 1, 1949, in Victoria, British Columbia, Canada.
 His father Maurice (Maury) Foster was a maintenance yard superintendent, and his mother Eleanor May (née Vantright) was a homemaker.
 In 1963, when he was 13 years old, he enrolled in the music program at the University of Washington.
 Then, in 1965, he auditioned for the spot of band leader in an Edmonton nightclub.
 The establishment was owned by well-known jazz musician Tommy Banks, and he took Foster under his wing, mentoring him in the music business.
 After playing with Ronnie Hawkins and as a member of a backup band for Chuck Berry in Toronto, Foster moved to Los Angeles with his band Skylark in 1974.